javascript-tutorial/en.javascript.info/1-js/03-code-quality/04-ninja-code/article.md

 The hardest thing of all is to find a black cat in a dark room, especially if there is no cat.
 ```

-Don't be bored.
-Use *similar* names for *same* things.
+Use *similar* names for *same* things, that makes life more interesting and shows your creativity to the public.

 For instance, the function prefixes.
-If a function shows something on the screen -- start it with `display..` (like `displayMessage`), and the similar function that shows a question should start with `show...` (like `showName`).
+If a function shows a message on the screen -- start it with `display…`, like `displayMessage`.
+And then if another function shows something else, like a user name, start it with `show…` (like `showName`).

-**Insinuate that there's a subtle difference difference between such functions, while there is none.**
+Insinuate that there's a subtle difference difference between such functions, while there is none.

 Make a pact with fellow ninjas of the team: if John starts "showing" functions with `display...` in his code, then Peter could use `render..`, and Ann -- `paint...`.
+Note how more interesting and diverse the code became.

 ...And now the hat trick!

-**For two functions with important differences -- use the same word!**
+For two functions with important differences -- use the same prefix!

 For instance, the function `printPage(page)` will use a printer.
 And the function `printText(text)` will put the text on-screen.

-Let an unfamiliar reader think well over things: "Where does `printMessage(message)` put the message?".
+Let an unfamiliar reader think well over things: "Where does `printMessage(message)` put the message?
+To a printer or on the screen?".
 To make it really shine, `printMessage(message)` should output it in the new window!

 ## Reuse names